+16.4.
 Form 1099-B (Proceeds from Broker and Barter Exchange Transactions)

-If you are a "documented" U.S. investor residing in the United States, you will receive Form 1099-B reporting the dispositions of all the securities from your RESP, RDSP, and TFSA accounts (e.g., U.S., Canadian, and other sources).
+If you are a "documented" U.S. investor residing in the United States, you will receive Form 1099-B reporting the dispositions of all securities from your RESP, RDSP, TFSA and FHSA accounts (e.g., U.S., Canadian, and other sources).

-If you are an "un-documented" U.S. investor residing in the United States, you will receive Form 1099-B reporting the dispositions of all the securities from your non-registered accounts in addition to those from your RESP, RDSP, and TFSA accounts.
+If you are an "undocumented" U.S. investor residing in the United States, you will receive Form 1099-B reporting the dispositions of all the securities from your non-registered accounts in addition to those from your RESP, RDSP, TFSA and FHSA accounts.